 We liaise with all RUs to identify significant events that will be taking place during the early part of CP6 and record this in a Calendar of Events.
 An event is a major change which may require alteration to an existing timetable that is more extensive than usually occurs during the bi-annual timetable change.
 Smaller changes that do not qualify as events are recorded and distributed using the same approach.
 Any RU may propose that a change be defined as an Event.
 These changes are managed through an Event Steering Group established in accordance with Network Code D7.
-A draft version of the 2021 Calendar of Events is due to be published at D-64 (20 September 2019).
-The final version of the Calendar of Events is due to be published at D-54 (29 November 2019).
+A draft version of the 2021 Calendar of Events is due to be published at D-64 (18 September 2020).
+The final version of the Calendar of Events is due to be published at D-54 (27 November 2020).
+From 2021 the Calendar of Events will move to publication schedule of four releases in a calendar year, not linked to the timetable production schedule

-We have published a Strategic Capacity Statement Code of Practice (as part of Operational Rules).
-This sets out how we will produce the Strategic
+We have published a Strategic Capacity Statement Code of Practice.
+This sets out how we will produce the Strategic Capacity Statement, which details the strategic paths that are identified for potential future use on key routes on our infrastructure.
+The Strategic Capacity

-Capacity Statement, which details the strategic paths that are identified for potential future use on key routes on our infrastructure.
-The Strategic Capacity Statement for the 2021 Principal Timetable is due to be published at D-45 (31 January 2020).
+Statement for the 2021 Principal Timetable is due to be published at D-45 (29 January 2021).